What size wire for well pump? Have a new well installed and need to wire it? You can use a standard romex inside the house.

 Before starting, make sure the control box of the pump is located downstream.
 Depending on the brand and model, it may be marked with a designator mark that identifies the placement of the motor.
 Similarly, you may need to locate the capacitor.
 Check the color code of the wires to ensure the correct colors are used.
 Disconnect the green ground from the other three.
 Once you have the correct color, you can now connect the pumps.

 Now, make sure that you have the correct color wires for your pump.
 Some pumps may have different colors of wires, so you need to refer to the manual for the proper colors.
 For example, if you have a two-wire pump, the black wire will be connected to R and the blue to Y, while the brown one will be connected to B. If you don’t know which wires are which, you should consult your owner’s manual or the manufacturer’s manual.
+Always check first as the colors may change.

 How to Wire a 220v Pump Motor